| Read Time: 5 minutes | Drug Crimes

 • How long after a crime do the police have to file charges before the statute of limitations deadline expires?

 Police and prosecutors do not have all the time in the world to decide whether or not they will charge you with a crime.
 The idea is that, as a citizen, you should not have to spend an extraordinary amount of time with potential charges looming over your head.
-Both the Colorado state government and the federal government limit the time the police and the prosecutor have to charge someone with any crime—including drug charges.

 The Colorado Criminal Justice Statute of Limitations